1. Migrant families from Mexico and Central America seeking asylum in the U.S. are fleeing extreme violence and persecution.

 Four recent studies show that illegal immigration does not increase violent crime.
 Native-born Americans commit violent crimes at far higher rates than either legal or undocumented immigrants.
 Researchers also found that the number of drug and alcohol arrests, drug overdoses and DUI deaths did not rise as the number of undocumented immigrants increased.

-4. The toxic stress experienced by families torn apart and detained at the border can cause long-term physical and mental illness.
+4. The toxic stress experienced by families torn apart and detained at the border can cause long-lasting harm.

 An injunction issued by a federal judge in California has temporarily stopped the administration from separating children from their parents at the border, but there is still no clear plan for how the more than 2,300 children now in government care will be reunited with their parents.
 Some parents do not even know where their children are being held.
-The administration's plan to indefinitely detain migrant families with children is unacceptable: detention robs children of their childhoods and causes lifelong psychological damage.
+The administration's plan to indefinitely detain migrant families with children is unacceptable: detention robs children of their childhoods and can cause long-lasting harm.
 Writing in the Washington Post, former first lady Laura Bush compared the proposed camps for migrant families to the federal government's internment of 120,000 Japanese-Americans during World War II.
 Researchers have found that incarcerated Japanese-American families experienced trauma that has lingered for generations.